Matt1479/TypeScript-Udemy/README.md

 An `interface` can't have an initializer.

-You only specify the head of a Method in an `interface` with the types and return type.
+You only specify the head of a method in an `interface` with the types and return type.

 <br>